PacktPublishing/Modernizing-Drupal-10-Theme-Development/ERRATA.md

 ## Chapter 1

+* Page 11, composer commands need a double dash prefix.
+The correct commands are `composer update --prefer-dist` and `composer install --prefer-dist`.
 * Page 14, figure 1.6 should be [this](ERRATA/1.6.png).
 * Page 18, note box, last sentence (`This text is not part of the note.
 I must be moved outside, just before the next sentence (At the end...)`) must be ignored.